-Palm oil is now one of the world’s most important vegetable oils.**

-**First version:** Palm oil is now one of the world’s most important vegetable oils, primarily in food but also as the dominant source of vegetable fat and oil in beauty and chemical products.
+Palm oil is now one of the world’s most important vegetable oils, primarily in food but also as the dominant source of vegetable fat and oil in beauty and chemical products.
 Palm oil and palm kernel oil are used directly in certain products, but they are primarily used as raw materials for the commodities industry.
 When the chemical industry buys raw materials, there are several stages from the oil being harvested to the chemical product or raw material being ready.
 The raw materials are classified primarily by their chemical specification and not their origin, making it difficult to know the amount of palm oil contained in a finished product.
 The origin is often very mixed depending on availability and price.

-Together with Kicks, we have been conducting a project since the spring of 2014 aimed at gathering the Swedish beauty and chemical industry in an effort to find solutions for how the palm oil used in these products can be produced in a sustainable manner.
+Together with Kicks, Axfoundation conducted a project starting 2014 gathering the Swedish beauty and chemical industry in an effort to find solutions for how the palm oil used in these products can be produced in a sustainable manner.

 This resulted in the Swedish Initiative for Sustainable Palm Oil in Cosmetics and Detergents (SISPO), an industry-wide initiative working for the transition to a more sustainably produced, certified and traceable palm oil in cosmetics, hygiene products, detergents and cleaning products.